What Is It?

 Neither party is pressured by the conciliator to make a decision to divorce or to stay married as a part of this

 counseling.
-Once conciliation efforts are completed, the parties may be referred for further counseling
+Once conciliation efforts are completed, the parties may be referred for other therapy services if indicated.

 Please contact one of the following clinicians if you are interested in conciliation counseling.